007revad/Synology_enable_Deduplication/how_to_schedule.md

 # How to schedule a script in Synology Task Manager

-To schedule a script to run on your Synology at boot-up or shut-down follow these steps:
+To schedule a script to run on your Synology at boot-up or shutdown follow these steps:

 **Note:** You can setup a schedule task and leave it disabled, so it only runs when you select the task in the Task Scheduler and click on the Run button.